 Acanthosis nigricans may be a sign of a more serious health problem, such as prediabetes.
 The most effective treatments focus on finding and resolving medical conditions at the root of the problem.
 These skin patches tend to disappear after successfully treating the root condition.

 The frequency of acanthosis nigricans varies between ethnic groups.
-One study found that acanthosis nigricans appears in 34 percent of Native Americans.
 According to the American Academy of Dermatology, people of African, Caribbean, or Hispanic descent are also at an increased risk.
 All ethnic groups are equally at risk of acanthosis nigricans when body mass index (BMI) is well above normal.

 Acanthosis nigricans skin patches occur when epidermal skin cells begin to reproduce rapidly.
 This abnormal skin cell growth is most commonly triggered by high levels of insulin in the blood.
 In rare cases, the increase in skin cells may be caused by medications, cancer, or other medical conditions.